Application Plugin

 URL Access

-The URL paths for application plugins all start with /app.
-For example, the URL for plugin\cms\app\controller\UserController is http://127.0.0.1:8787/app/cms/user.
+The URL address paths of application plugins all start with /app, for example, the URL for plugin\cms\app\controller\UserController is http://127.0.0.1:8787/app/cms/user.

 Static Files

-Static files are placed in plugin/{plugin}/public.
+Static files are placed under plugin/{plugin}/public.
 For example, accessing http://127.0.0.1:8787/app/cms/avatar.png actually retrieves the file plugin/cms/public/avatar.png.

 Configuration Files